-As Tony says, “Where focus goes, energy flows.”
-Leaders are able to disrupt patterns in others to shift focus, annihilate limiting beliefs and inspire internalized changes.
-When a strong leader can successfully interrupt another’s habits of thought, belief or action, that person become more aware of those patterns and are able to choose for themselves to pause, refocus and shift to more empowering beliefs and behaviors.
+The ability to do this means strong leaders can successfully interrupt another’s habits of thought, belief or action.
+That person then becomes more aware of those patterns and can choose for themselves to pause, refocus and shift to more empowering beliefs and behaviors.

-How you use language determines the emotions you feel and the emotions you elicit from those around you.
+Leaders also understand the power of language: how you use language determines the emotions you feel and the emotions you elicit from those around you.
 Leaders use language as a tool to turn someone’s negative, self-defeating speak into positive, empowering language.
 By changing your own language, you can change your focus – or that of someone you want to influence – positively affecting their emotional triad and empowering them for more success.

 Have you ever had a micromanager?
 They control every detail and seem to always be telling you what to do and how to do it.
 This is a typical “boss”: they talk more than they listen, dictating tasks, giving orders and dishing out criticism.
 Their authority comes from their position – as your manager, they have control over you.
 But this isn’t leadership.

 A leader’s authority is based on inspiration.
 They believe in the values and vision of the company and live them out personally and professionally, inspiring others to do the same.
 They build trust with their team, which in turn encourages innovation and creativity.
 They’re honest, dependable and always hold themselves accountable.
 In short, they lead by example and inspire others to follow.

 Most of all, leaders realize that the boss vs. leader debate doesn’t have to be black-and-white.
 With a little knowledge of human emotion, you can learn how to be a good boss and leader, inspiring your team and getting results.